Canada's National Observer: Awards

-Reception
+Reception and funding

-Canada's National Observer has been discussed in journalism industry publications and media studies for its editorial focus, business model, and role among emerging digital news organizations.Maclean's observed that CNO, along with other independent outlets such as The Narwhal, had "amassed tidy collections of journalism awards, going up against established publications."
+Canada's National Observer has been discussed in journalism industry publications and media studies for its editorial focus, business model, and role among emerging digital news organizations.
+Maclean's observed that CNO, along with other independent outlets such as The Narwhal, had "amassed tidy collections of journalism awards, going up against established publications."

+Before 2015, the National Observer received funding from the Tides Foundation.

 In 2018, J-Source reported that National Observer sought to raise CA$1 million in growth capital to expand its audience."
 In a 2019 J-Source survey on gender equity in Canadian journalism, Linda Solomon Wood was quoted on newsroom practices and equity challenges."

 David Beers, founder of The Tyee, noted that CNO's "energy sector investigations have rocked Ottawa and forced resignations."

 The Review of Journalism analyzed former CNO reporter Emma McIntosh's investigation into disinformation campaigns, placing her work alongside investigations by CBC and The Globe and Mail as examples of Canadian media examining partisan propaganda networks.

-In 2019, CanadaLand described Canada's National Observer as "a Vancouver-based independent news site known for in-depth reporting," highlighting the outlet's adoption of updated climate terminology such as "climate emergency" in its editorial style guide.
+In 2019, Canadaland described Canada's National Observer as "a Vancouver-based independent news site known for in-depth reporting," highlighting the outlet's adoption of updated climate terminology such as "climate emergency" in its editorial style guide.
 Then Managing Editor Mike De Souza said the change aimed to "communicate the reality of the situation to readers."

-Media researcher Heidi Legg, in her "Canadian Media Ownership Index" published by Harvard University, wrote that "National Observer represents a new digital journalism trend: mission driven journalism and in tandem, a lack of transparency of private ownership of media."
+Media researcher Heidi Legg, in her Canadian Media Ownership Index published by Harvard University, characterized Canada’s National Observer as reflecting a digital journalism trend she described as mission-driven journalism accompanied by what she termed a lack of transparency in private media ownership.
 The report contrasted this trend with publicly traded companies and nonprofits, which have stricter transparency protocols.
 Legg also cited CNO as an example of "Solutions journalism", describing it as a "trend in the US where foundations and corporations can pay to fund a story topic to be developed around a societal issue."

-A 2023 Columbia Journalism Review profile noted that less than 20 percent of CNO's revenue comes from public funds, with the remainder derived from subscriptions and philanthropic support.
-The publication was described as "an investigative reporting outlet focused on climate change."
+The Harvard University report, the Canadian Media Ownership Index, stated that researchers requested information on Canada’s National Observer’s largest funders and shareholders but were told the company is privately held and not required to disclose this information.
+CNO has received funding through Canadian federal government grants and the Facebook Journalism Project.
+According to a 2023 article by Lauren Watson in the Columbia Journalism Review, less than 20 percent of the publication’s revenue comes from public funds, with the remainder derived from subscriptions and philanthropic support.